nzzdev/Q-cli/README.md

 }
 ```

-The configuration object has a property `items` which contains an object for each Q item.
-A Q item has a property `environments` and `item`.
-The `environments` array contains an objects with properties `name` and `id` for each environment the item is deployed on.
-The `item` contains the data of the Q item.
-The structure of the item can vary between each graphic type (chart, map, table ect.).

 #### Copy existing Q items

 Once `Q` cli installed one can copy one or many Q items by executing: